Zilliqa/delegated_staking/README.md

 forge script script/CheckVersion.s.sol --sig "run(address payable)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2
 ```

-To adapt the contract to your needs, create your own copy of `LiquidDelegationV2` or `NonLiquidDelegationV2` and run the above upgrade script again.
+To adapt the contract to your needs, create your own copy of `LiquidDelegation` or `NonLiquidDelegation` and run the above upgrade script again.

 ## Contract Configuration